 17. Massage It Out

 If you’re having a kinked muscle, I’m learning to work that out with massage.
-Daily stretching helps, as does a foam roller.
-Or make a professional massage on of your “treats” as incentive for hitting your goals and sticking to your routine.
+Daily stretching helps, as does a foam roller or a massage ball.
+Consider having a professional massage as of your “treats”.
+It’s an excellent incentive for hitting your goals and sticking to your routine.

-I’d never considered adding supplements to my diet and exercise routine (“Doesn’t a daily vitamin do enough?”).
-But I ordered the Beachbody On Demand Performance Pack when I started working out and this included Energize and Recover.
-I take them regularly; Energize about 20 minutes before my workout and Recover within 30 minutes after my workout.
-I didn’t realize how much they were helping until I didn’t take them a few times!
-I didn’t have as much stamina when I didn’t take the Energize before exercising.
-And I was ridiculously sore for days after forgetting to drink the Recover.
-Now, instead of writing off supplements, I say give them a try and see if they work just as well for you (I know I don’t want to exercise without them!)
+I’d never considered adding supplements to my diet and exercise routine always thinking “Doesn’t a daily vitamin do enough?”
+But I ordered a few when I started working out, including those for pre and post workout.
+I take them regularly and didn’t realize how much they were helping until I didn’t take them a few times!
+I didn’t have as much stamina when I didn’t take the pre-workout supplement before exercising and I was more sore when I skipped the post workout supplement.
+Now, instead of writing off supplements, I say give them a try and see if they work just as well for you.

 19. I Want to Eat Better